Bio

 He attended the Knight Foundation’s Digital Media Workshop at UC-Berkeley, as well as other multimedia boot camps.
-As a reporter, Lopez investigated has issues involving immigration, crime and corruption across the U.S. and in Mexico and Central America.
+As a reporter, Lopez has investigated issues involving immigration, crime and corruption across the U.S. and in Mexico and Central America.
+He was part of a group of Times reporters that won a Pulitzer Prize for spot news coverage of the 1994 Northridge Earthquake.
 Prior to The Times, he worked at the Oakland Tribune, where he co-authored an article exposing flaws in emergency procedures after a devastating urban wildfire.
 The article resulted in a state law requiring rescue agencies to coordinate tactics and radio communications during major disasters.

 In addition to his journalism, Lopez authored a screenplay for an original movie bought by the FX Network, a true story of Latino immigrants killed in Operation Iraqi Freedom, which was based on a series he helped report and write for the newspaper.
 The series was honored as the Best Feature of 2004 by the National Association of Hispanic Journalists.